tettekete/vscode-open-definition-in-side-group-extension/docs/README.md

 Thus, this behavior is intentional and considered part of the extension's design.

-[^2]: The primary reason for this instability is that when switching editors, the language server may not have finished its analysis yet, leading to incorrect detection of definition availability.
+[^2]: This is because, immediately after the editor has been switched, the analysis process by the language server has not yet finished, and in many cases, "no definition" is returned even though there is a definition.